 Custom graphite and fiberglass fly rods

-My rod building is a reflection of my past experiences.
+My rod building is a reflection of my experiences fishing the small and mid-sized streams and ponds of western New England.
 Even today I much prefer fiberglass fly rods because they require the relaxed casting stroke of bamboo without the fragility and the cost.
 I also enjoy graphite rods even though they require a more frenetic casting stroke.
 Graphite makes me a better long caster and I would not be without it in heavier weights for saltwater, Atlantic Salmon and wild wind and water conditions.